Top things to know:

 Use Clue to track your skin changes throughout your cycle

 Your skin may change in response to hormonal variations occurring throughout your cycle.
 You may notice differences in acne outbreaks, skin hydration, elasticity, and wound healing ability at different times in your cycle.

-Tracking skin changes will allow you to notice any patterns that may occur with your cycle or other life factors (like sleep and stress).
+Tracking skin changes on Clue will allow you to notice any patterns that may occur with your cycle or other life factors (like sleep and stress).
 Tracking may also help you choose effective strategies for managing skin problems like acne.